-The fact that we have been back to Omen several times when there are 100’s of restaurants across the city to choose from and we love to try somewhere new is a great recommendation in itself.
+The fact that we have been back to Omen several times when there are hundreds of restaurants across the city to choose from and we love to try somewhere new is a great recommendation in itself.
 The name Omen is made up of the honorific ‘O’ and ‘men’ meaning noodle.
-So pretty much it means respect to the noodle which really does sum up what they do so well.
+So pretty much it means respect for the noodle which really does sum up what they do so well.

 The restaurant specialises in thick udon noodle dishes, which are always cooked perfectly with just the right bite to the noodle and the flavours balanced just right.
 You can have it with a hot or cold broth and there’s a good selection of side dishes too, the tempura vegetables and tofu were very good and I regret that I didn’t try the eel which I was told was also good.
 Here’s an example of the seasonal spring menu I ordered, it was a big meal but delicious and I would definitely order the seasonal specialties again, the menu was just under Y3000.
 If you aren’t quite so hungry then a simple hot or cold udon is always very good too.